Call 01205 313218 or email firstname.lastname@example.org

-The entry qualifications for the Level 3 (Advanced) Early Years Educator Apprenticeship are five GCSEs at grades C or above (New GCSE grade 4 or above), including English and Maths (or equivalent).
+The entry qualifications for the Level 3 Early Years Educator Apprenticeship are five GCSEs at grades 4 or above (Old GCSE grade C or above), including English and Maths (or equivalent).

 If you are unable to meet these entry qualifications an alternative course within Early Years could be available.